Perinatal Mood & Anxiety Disorder (PMAD) Medications

 Antiseizure Medications

-Antiseizure medications that may be used for mood and anxiety disorders include divalproex sodium/Depakote, valproic acid, carbamazepine/Tegretol, lamotrigine/Lamictal.
+Anticonvulsants that may be used for mood and anxiety disorders include divalproex sodium/Depakote, valproic acid, carbamazepine/Tegretol, lamotrigine/Lamictal.
 Due to theoretical risks, these medications should be used with close monitoring of infants for side effects as noted below.
 Generally, there is no absolute indication to pump and dump, but alternative medications should be considered for some medications in this class due to the concerns noted below.
-For more information, see the article on Antiseizure Medications.
+For more information on antiepileptic medications, see the section on Antiseizure Medications.

 Divalproex/valproic acid